hulanbv/pillo-sdk/README.md

 ## Pillo SDK Framework

-This repository contains the Unity Package for the Pillo SDK.
+The Pillo SDK Framework provides the core functionality for interacting with the Pillo Hardware.

 ### Installation